-- The Annual Register of Interests was completed in time for the first Full Governing Body meeting of 6th December 2023. - The Governors' Handbook was updated during the year and is in use. - The Governing Body Committees established by the Instrument and Articles of Government, in 2005/06, were affirmed in 2012/13 and reviewed in September 2022.
+- The Annual Register of Interests was completed in time for the first Full Governing Body meeting of 5 December 2024. - The Governors' Handbook was updated during the year and is in use. - The Governing Body Committees established by the Instrument and Articles of Government, in 2005/06, were affirmed in 2012/13 and will be reviewed in August 2025.